Becoming a Swim England / Aquatics GB Technical Official

 This is the second level of qualification.
 It encompasses the role and duties in relation to all aspects of judging and the theoretical role and duties of Starter.

-The minimum age to start training is 16 years and candidates must a have already qualified as Judge Level 1 and undertaken 20 hours post qualification poolside work in the role of a Judge 1.
-The training is made up of instruction on the theoretical aspects of the role and mentored pool side training with a workbook, which allows the candidate to demonstrate practical competence prior to qualification.
+The minimum age to start training is 16 years and candidates must already have qualified as Judge Level 1 and undertaken 20 hours post qualification poolside work in the role of a Judge 1.
+The training is made up of instruction on the theoretical aspects of the role and mentored pool side training with a workbook, that helps you to demonstrate practical competence prior to qualification.

-When qualified, candidates will be attributed with the qualification Judge Level 2 on the British Swimming Database.
+When qualified, you will be attributed with the qualification Judge Level 2 on the British Swimming Database.

 Judge Level 2S - Starter